stratum/stratum/stratum/hal/bin/barefoot/README.md

 See [gNMI CLI](/stratum/tools/gnmi/README.md)

-## Stratum-Bf P4DeviceConfig format and the BfPipelineBuilder
+## Stratum BfPipelineConfig format and the BfPipelineBuilder

-Stratum supports two different device configuration formats for pushing the P4 pipeline over P4Runtime.
-The older binary packing used by [PI](https://github.com/p4lang/PI) and a newer more flexible protobuf based format ([bf.proto](stratum/hal/lib/barefoot/bf.proto)).
+Stratum supports a few different device configuration formats for pushing the P4 pipeline over P4Runtime for Barefoot devices, including the older binary packing used by [PI](https://github.com/p4lang/PI) and a newer more flexible protobuf based format ([bf.proto](stratum/hal/lib/barefoot/bf.proto)).
-You can use the device config builder to generate it:
+You can use the device config builder to generate the protobuf based format:

 ```bash
 bazel run //stratum/hal/bin/barefoot:bf_pipeline_builder -- \